 many invitations to speak at conferences and schools around the

-- As an instructor, my courses where almost always future
+As an instructor, my courses were almost always future

 oriented: I taught an "office automation" course in the

 early 1980s, which reflected the early introduction of word